Prior to GitLab 15, we implemented GitLab availability using shared NFS, despite occasional latency errors while accessing the filesystem.

 without a cheat sheet.:admin_project

-undertakes too many checkpoints.Some design issues have been talked about in another article.
+role grant extensive permission checkpoints.Some design issues have been discussed in another article.

-We are still using GitLab rather than Gerrit because we have accumulated a large amount of investment in GitLab API, especially on the merge request workflow.
+We are still using GitLab rather than Gerrit because we have accumulated a significant investment in the GitLab API, especially on the merge request workflow.
 Besides the investment, there are other goodness:

 While no solution elimates all single points of failure, the hot-standby solution offers a license-free option with tradeoffs, I hope you find the design useful when deploying GitLab services.